eventflow/Documentation/Documentation/DosAndDonts.rst

 ^^^^^^^^^^^^^^^^^^

-Make sure that when your aggregate events are JSON serialized, they produce clean JSON as it makes it easier to work with and enable you to easier deserialize the events in the future.
+Make sure that when your aggregate events are JSON serialized, they produce clean JSON as it makes it easier to work with and enables easier deserialization of events in the future.

 -  No type information
 -  No hints of value objects (see :ref:`value objects <value-objects>`)